bashoori/Data-Engineering-Projects/README.md

 Objectives:

-Complete the following tasks for this project
+1.Complete the following tasks for this project

-Write a data extraction function to retrieve the relevant information from the required URL.
+2.Write a data extraction function to retrieve the relevant information from the required URL.

-Transform the available GDP information into 'Billion USD' from 'Million USD'.
+3.Transform the available GDP information into 'Billion USD' from 'Million USD'.

-Load the transformed information to the required CSV file and as a database file.
+4.Load the transformed information to the required CSV file and as a database file.

-Run the required query on the database.
+5.Run the required query on the database.

-Log the progress of the code with appropriate timestamps.
+6.Log the progress of the code with appropriate timestamps.